 I prepared the tin by using a long piece of baking paper and folding it in half, then using it as a collar inside the cake tin.
 I secured it with a paper clip.

-To make the lime bavarois I put 750ml whole milk, 250g granulated sugar, 1/2 tsp salt, the seeds from 1 vanilla pod and the zest of 2 limes into a pan.
+To make the lime bavarois I put whole milk, granulated sugar, salt, vanilla pod seeds and the lime zest into a pan.
 I heated it up to a simmer and until all of the sugar dissolved.

-In a separate bowl I mixed up the yolks of 10 eggs.
+In a separate bowl I mixed up the egg yolks.
 I poured the milk into the egg yolks slowly, stirring constantly.
 I poured the mixture back into the pan and heated it for about 5 minutes until it thickened up.
-I poured it through a sieve to remove the zest, then added 8 pre-soaked leaves of gelatin and the juice of 2 and a half limes.
+I poured it through a sieve to remove the zest, then added pre-soaked leaves of gelatin and lime juice.
 I stirred it until all the gelatin was dissolved, then popped it in the fridge for 30 minutes to cool.

 I poured it into the ladyfinger case and put it in the fridge to set.
 I left it in there overnight, but it set within about 2 hours.

 The next day I made some jelly using half a pack of Hartleys raspberry jelly.
-I added 2 tsp of Chambord to the mixture.
+I added Chambord to the mixture.
 I poured it on top, but I did have some problems with leakage.
 I decided not to fill it too much as it was leaking.

-For the decoration I whipped up some cream, I didn’t measure it but it was about 300ml.
-And I piped it using a star nozzle around the inside edge of the Russe, and around the outside at the bottom (this handily hid the leakage evidence!)
+For the decoration I whipped up some cream, and I piped it using a star nozzle around the inside edge of the Russe, and around the outside at the bottom (this handily hid the leakage evidence!)

-I added raspberries and lime zest on top and it was done!
+I added raspberries and lime zest on top and the Charlotte Russe was done!
 I was really pleased with the final apperance and look of it.
 I thought it looked really pretty!
 I haven’t cut into it yet, but I tasted some of the bavarois while I was making it and it was so creamy and delicious.
 I can’t wait to have a slice!

 I took it into work and entered it into the ‘other bakes’ category of our Bake Off in aid of Macmillan Cancer Support and came first in the category!
 I was so pleased and I got some great compliments.